 Should the Purple Line get equal billing to heavy rail lines?

 The Purple Line is not a Metrorail line.
 It is a light rail line.
 And WMATA might not even operate it.
 Arguably, therefore, the Purple Line should appear less important than the six Metrorail lines.

 Today’s map doesn’t even show other rail services like Amtrak, MARC and VRE.
 They only get logos next to their respective transfer points.
 But far more people will likely transfer to and from the Purple Line, and it will run much more frequently than commuter rail or Amtrak.
 Just using icons would not make the Purple Line very visible.
 On smaller printed or web versions of the map, they may be difficult to spot at all.

 The map could display the Purple Line but in a different style.
 A thinner line, using smaller station labels, or only showing the line itself and not the stations are all possible solutions.

 Most other American cities with multimodal rail transit do not bother to make this distinction, however.
 Los Angeles, Philadelphia, and Boston all operate light and heavy rail (though under the same agency) and display them no differently.

 What about other services?

-If and how to show the Purple Line will likely depend on its ridership, differences in fares or operating hours, and many other factors.
+If and how to show the Purple Line will likely depend on who operates the system, its ridership, differences in fares or operating hours, and many other factors.
 After decades of campaigning, though, many would agree that the Purple Line deserves a spot on the Metro map, but it is still a topic that raises an interesting discussion.